- Our Approach

 - Contact us

-Open Society Foundation of South Africa, Omidyar Network and MDIF launch South Africa Media Innovation Program
+MDIF, OSF and Omidyar Network launch South Africa Media Innovation Program

 29 August 2017, Johannesburg: Today saw the launch of the South Africa Media Innovation Program (SAMIP) to provide dedicated funding and capacity building support to independent media in the country, focused on digital innovation.
 The Program will promote innovation in the sector, fund the development of public interest digital publications with a focus on young audiences, and drive transformation and foster new and diverse voices.